-Stakeholder Outcomes Engagement Method - • Strengthened capacity for arts and culture education We accounted for the outcomes made by the Project to the school, through Donghe Elementary School onghe nentaryand teachers.
-We also referenced changes in plans and invitations external entities after conclusion of the Pro- interviews with the principal and teachers.
+Stakeholder Outcomes Engagement Method - Strengthened capacity for arts and culture education We accounted for the outcomes made by the Project to the school, through Donghe Elementary School • Increased visibility for the school interviews with the principal and teachers.
 We also referenced changes in school plans and invitations from external entities after the conclusion of the Project, to validate the occurrence of such outcomes.
-Bulareyaung Dance Company • Established experience and confidence in opening systematic courses We accounted for the changes made by the Project to the Dance Company through interviews with Bulareyaung • Increased connections and trust between the Dance Company and local communities and dancers.
+Established experience and confidence in opening systematic courses We accounted for the changes made by the Project to the Dance Company through interviews with Bulareyaung Bulareyaung Dance Company Increased connections and trust between the Dance Company and local communities and dancers.
 We also referenced audience feedback and questionnaires to validate the occurrence of certain outcomes.
 (Dancers) Strengthened team bond and effective collaboration